sarahciston/codingcare/posts/transform.md

 [^Miller]: Thanks to Miller Puckette for expansive discussions about weak-star topologies, splines, the asterisk, and Claude Shannon.

 [^Q]: Just after writing on asterisks, Open AI announced Q\*, promising again to accelerate machine learning before addressing its current concerns [@milmoOpenAIWasWorking2023].
-At the same moment, "The Gospel" AI system is used in Isreal to select and increase its bombing targets by orders of magnitude [@daviesGospelHowIsrael2023].
+At the same moment, "The Gospel" AI system is used in Israel to select and increase its bombing targets by orders of magnitude [@daviesGospelHowIsrael2023], and new stories continue to reveal details of the depth of AI usage there and involvement from the big tech firms [@iraqiLavenderAIMachine2024].
 AI technology was originally being developed alongside and as part of WWII and Cold War technologies, now AI is used directly in warfare.
 The same companies warning of the future dangers of AI make this their marketing strategy: GPT-2 was open-source but 'too big and too dangerous to release' until it appeared as an even bigger GPT-3, then GPT-4 was closed and pay-to-play.
 Worse yet, those so-called dangers distract from the very-real, immediate dangers they impose, like The Gospel, face recognition in policing, and more subtle forms.

 <!-- The snake eats itself, the war tech that was being developed at the same time as the beginning of AI, now AI being used for war. -->